-The programs are developed to different age groups (students from 12 to 18 years).
+The database consists of four film programs including 52 films.
+The programs are adapted to different age groups (students from 7 to 18 years).
 Each program contains feature films, documentaries, animation and short films.
-Each film has the teaching resource.
+Each film has a special teaching resource that teachers can use during lessons.
 All films and teaching resources are available only in Lithuanian language.

-Film Education Resources Database runs on Lithuanian Film Centre’s web site.
+Film Education Resources Database runs on www.keub.lt.
 It is available only to teachers, who are registered users.
-Once registered and logged in to database teachers can download teaching resources and along with their students watch films on-line.
+Once registered and logged in to the database teachers can download teaching resources and along with their students watch films on-line.

 Official website: www.keub.lt

 The film education project “Audiovisual archives of the 20th century in the classroom” was initiated and implemented by the Lithuanian Film Centre.
 One of the most important components of the project is digitized audiovisual heritage.
 The aim of the project is to combine digital creative technologies with audiovisual heritage in order to develop the students’ skills of understanding, interpreting and using moving images to complete the tasks.
 The project has teaching materials for teachers.
 The target group is senior school students.
 The partner of the project is Lithuanian Central State Archives.